Nacorpio/Life-Engine/README.md

 The human can have different religions and the brain of the human have cells.
 If there are no cells in the brain, the person simply dies.
-If the person doesn't have lost a lot of brain cells, the person might remain retarded.
+If the person doesn't have a lot of brain cells, the person might remain retarded.
 The point of the brain that it is gonna be realistic.